Friends in Low Places: Brooks's demo

 Lee and Blackwell had met Brooks when he was a shoe salesman in a Nashville store, looking for his big break.
 The two struck up a conversation with the struggling musician, and upon learning his background, they gave him some work making demos of their songs.
 They were impressed with his voice and talent, but there was not much else they could do for him.
 When Blackwell contacted Brooks to make the "Friends in Low Places" demo, Brooks explained to Blackwell that he was newly signed to Capitol Records, and that his first single and first album were already scheduled.

 The demo of "Friends in Low Places" was recorded at Windwalker Studios, in Goodlettsville, Tennessee.
 Musicians on the demo were John Beland (of The Flying Burrito Brothers) on acoustic and electric guitars, along with session aces Steve Turner on drums, and bassist Larry Paxton.
 Frank Green was the recording engineer.
 The actual master recording of "Friends in Low Places" borrowed quite a lot from the original demo, copying Beland's now famous acoustic guitar intro.

-After recording the demo (the last he would ever make), Brooks thanked Lee and Blackwell for all of their help.
+After recording the demo (the last he made), Brooks thanked Lee and Blackwell for all of their help.
 He then expressed his liking for the song, wishing aloud that he had heard it several weeks earlier, when he was recording his new album.